9 (2009 animated film): Music

-The film soundtrack was released on August 31, 2009 in physical and digital formats, nine days before the film was released.
+The film soundtrack was released on August 31, 2009, in physical and digital formats, nine days before the film was released.
 It includes the themes created by Danny Elfman, Deborah Lurie's film score, and "Welcome Home" by Coheed and Cambria.
 The latter song was used in two trailers for the film, with minor censoring for the full song in the soundtrack.
 Along with "Welcome Home", the teaser trailer also features an excerpt from "The Captain" by The Knife, which was also not included in the soundtrack.
 Other songs within the film that were not included in the soundtrack was the traditional "Dies Irae" chant, performed by Crispin Glover as part of the background score, and "Over the Rainbow", the song from The Wizard of Oz and performed by Judy Garland.
-The song plays in a lighthearted scene when the surviving stitchpunks were celebrating the destruction of the factory and played it on a 78rpm phonograph record.
+The song plays on a 78rpm phonograph record in a lighthearted scene, when the surviving Stitchpunks were momentarily celebrating the destruction of the factory.

 Marketing

 On December 25, 2008, a trailer was released on Apple.com that features The Knife's "The Captain" and Coheed and Cambria's "Welcome Home".

 9 is the second animated feature film to be released by Focus Features, the first being Coraline, written and directed by Henry Selick and based on the book by Neil Gaiman.
 The trailer for 9 preceded Coraline when it was shown in theaters and released on DVD.
 A second trailer for 9 first appeared on G4's Attack of the Show and was later shown before Land of the Lost.
 It is an extensive trailer which includes a bit of the background story behind the existence of the creations.
 In April 2009, the film's "Scientist" began making journal entries on a Facebook page called "9 Scientist", including essays about each of his nine creations.
 The "9 Scientist" Facebook page seemingly references events leading up to the release of the film.
 A viral campaign promotional website for 9 was launched.
 It shed some light upon the background of the 9 world.
-The trailer featured several machines: the Cat Beast, a catlike ambush predator that appeared in the original short film; the Winged Beast, a pterosaur-like machine with movable blades in its mouth; the Seamstress, a hypnotic serpent; Steel War Behemoths, large two-legged machines armed with a machine gun and poison gas missiles which can kill in a matter of seconds; the Fabrication Machine (previously known as B.R.A.I.N.), a cyclopean, spiderlike machine with many multi-jointed arms; and Seekers, aerial machines with searchlights.
-Later trailers also reveal the existence of several small spiderlike machines.
+The trailer featured several machines: the Cat Beast, a cat-like ambush predator that appeared in the original short film (where it had a green eye, changed to a red eye in the feature film, along with some other changes); the Winged Beast, a pterosaur-like machine with movable blades in its mouth; the Seamstress, a hypnotic serpent that uses threads to restrain victims; Steel War Behemoths, large two-legged machines armed with a machine gun and poison gas mortars which can kill in a matter of seconds; the Fabrication Machine (previously known as B.R.A.I.N. – "Binary Reactive Artificially Intelligent Neurocircuit"), a large, cyclopean machine with many multi-jointed arms; and Seekers, aerial machines with searchlights.
+Later trailers also reveal the existence of several small spider-like machines.
 Part of the film's marketing strategy was its release date of September 9, 2009 ("9/9/09").